You are here

 Why isn't the online viewer working?

 - With Internet Explorer 11, occasionally the loading process delivers you to blank page within the viewer.
 If you’re experiencing this issue, try turning off hardware acceleration in the browser.
-If that doesn’t work, you may need to update your graphics card driver.
+If that doesn’t work, you may need to update your graphics card driver or use a different browser.

 - With Chrome, sometimes the loading stalls at 100%.
 Refreshing the page and reloading should fix this.